About Thi Lo Su Waterfall (Nam tok Tee Lor Su)

-Julie and I thought the best of the three waterfall segments was the series of distinctive plunging leaps to the left as we were facing the falls.
+Julie and I thought the best of the three waterfall segments was the series of distinctive plunging leaps to its left side as we were facing the falls.
 The lowest leaps of the leftmost watercourse had pools where we saw many people swimming, bathing, or just cooling off in general.
 The middle drops of that leftmost course had much taller and thinner appearances, which might have also acted as barriers for most people in terms of trying to climb up or alongside the vegetated cliff face responsible for these waterfalls.

 As for the other two waterfall segments falling in parallel more or less, the middle segment consisted of thinner yet taller drops.
 These weren’t conducive to swimming like the leftmost series of drops.
 Similarly, the rightmost drop was perhaps the most ephemeral (i.e. temporary) as it fell far off to the right of the middle segment.
 Given how spread apart these waterfalls were from each other, there was no way I was able to reasonably compose a singular photo that encompassed all of them from any of the sanctioned lookouts.